 ABSTRACT

-Cornelian cherry (Cornus mas L.) fruits are included in the berries group as a rich source of health-promoting bioactives (phenolic compounds, anthocyanins, vitamins, carotenoids and carbohydrates) with a high antioxidant activity.
-In the present study, the illustrative overview on conventional and emerging extraction techniques of cornelian cherry fruits are presented, in order to investigate the influence of the extraction conditions on the bioactives concentration.
-Given that the importance of the environmental impact, in the last decade, emerging extraction methods were applied.
-The main aim of our paper is to give a special attention to the mechanism and principle of ultrasound assisted extraction and extraction assisted by natural deep eutectic solvents.
-Due to the novelty of the extraction with the natural eutectic solvents, we investigate the effect of different conditions on phenolics extraction from different species of berries.
-Our comprehensive study relieved the great potential of the cornelian cherry fruits extracts in food industry, pharmaceutics, cosmetic and homeopathic medicine.
+Cornelian cherry (Cornus mas L.) fruits are included in the berries group as a rich source of health-promoting bioactive (phenolic compounds, anthocyanins, vitamins, carotenoids and carbohydrates) with a high antioxidant activity.
+In the present study, the illustrative overview of conventional and emerging extraction techniques of cornelian cherry fruits are presented, to investigate the influence of the extraction conditions on the bioactive concentration.
+Given the importance of the environmental impact, in the last decade, emerging extraction methods were applied.
+The main aim of our paper is to give special attention to the mechanism and principle of ultrasound-assisted extraction and extraction assisted by natural deep eutectic solvents.
+Due to the novelty of the extraction with natural eutectic solvents, we investigate the effect of different conditions on phenolic extraction from different species of berries.
+Our comprehensive study revealed the great potential of cornelian cherry fruit extracts in the food industry, pharmaceutics, cosmetic and homeopathic medicine.